Facilitation Capability Accreditation Program

 FCAP originates from the NSW Health Facilitation Standards.
 The Program supports the development of best practice facilitation skills within the NSW Health workforce.

 FCAP is made up of two components:

 - Facilitator Accreditation – formal recognition of existing facilitation capability at the Yellow, Blue, or Black Band.
-Accreditation assessment occurs through observation, reflection entries and interview.
+Accreditation assessment occurs through reflection log entries, observation and interview.

 - Facilitation Development – facilitation skills development for those new to facilitation or those with facilitation experience who want to extend their theoretical knowledge and their skill sets.

 Examples of Facilitation activity Bands:

 - Yellow Band – Content-focused activities such as instructional training, bedside teaching, practice-based inquiry

 - Blue Band – Process-focused activities with groups and teams, such as focus groups, mediation, team meetings, team effectiveness

 - Black Band – Process-focused activities for complex contexts at the organisational and system levels, such as strategic planning, culture change, clinical reviews